Samthewriter77/Samthewriter77/README.md

 - 👋 Hi, I’m @Samthewriter77
-- 👀 I’m interested in python data science, making fun games in javascript, and tracking my creative writing in fun ways
+- 👀 I’m interested in Rust, python data science, making fun games in javascript, and tracking my creative writing in fun ways
-- 🌱 I’m currently learning python and using apis, numpy, text to python methods to personalize my writing data
+- 🌱 I’m currently learning Rust and using apis, noSQL, text to python methods to personalize my writing data
 - 💞️ I’m looking to collaborate on - not much, still learning for now.
 - 📫 How to reach me - message me here.